 Time allowing, before leaving we can visit the Utah Beach Landing Museum*, watch a short but highly informative movie and view the impressive exhibits which include Major Dewhurst’s B26 Marauder ‘Dinah Might’, a DUKW amphibious truck and a restored Higgins Boat landing craft.

-We arrive next at Sainte-Mère-Eglise, a place made famous by the movie The Longest Day, where a manikin of paratrooper John Steele still swings from its chute lines atop the spire of the town’s 12th-century church.
+We arrive next at Sainte-Mère-Eglise, a place made famous by the movie The Longest Day, where a manikin of paratrooper John Steele still swings from his chute lines atop the spire of the town’s 14th-century church.
 A visit to the church to see the beautiful stained-glass windows which commemorate the town’s Airborne liberators is followed by a stroll in the town square – the scene of one of D-Day’s first assaults on the night of June 5-6 1944.
 At this point we can enjoy a quick, simple lunch break and (time allowing) visit the Airborne Museum whose fascinating exhibits include a WACO glider and an entire C47 Dakota transport plane.